 As you remind yourself of the things for which you are grateful, ask yourself if there is something you can do for someone else as an outward expression of the good you have in your life.
 It doesn’t matter if it is something as small as getting the newspaper up from the driveway for that elderly neighbor or letting someone cut in front of you in a line of traffic.

 Those small things have a way of multiplying until soon you are taking time to volunteer your talents/skills for those less fortunate.
 This becomes your larger method of letting gratitude for what you have spill out into your community.

 4. Express Gratitude to Others

 Each day, think of someone to whom you can and should say thank you.
 It may be a random call to your mother or to your teenager who is turning into a pretty good kid, even though he doesn’t always clean his room as you’d like.
 Tell people that you appreciate them – you will have made their day.

 5. Keep a Journal

 Download the Evernote app to your phone.
 Throughout your day, as you think of things you are grateful for, jot them down.
 At the end of your day, read through that list.

-You will be amazed how many items you have.
-Then, delete them all and begin again the next day.
+You will be amazed at how many items you have.
+Then, delete them all and begin the next day again.
 It doesn’t matter if the same things pop up – you can be grateful for the same thing every day of your life.

 6. See Opportunity Instead of Failure